 This is why one of my favourite spots for Keukenhof photography is the park’s dainty windmill, which provides the perfect, most typically Dutch focal point for any shot.

-Plus, you can climb the windmill for a unique perspective over the gardens or even catch a whisper boat from here around Keukenhof!
+Plus, you can climb the windmill for a unique perspective over the gardens or catch that disappointing whisper boat from here.

 NOTE: There’s also a fun photo opp in front of the windmill, along the water right next to the footbridge.
 Look for a little boat that’s been placed strategically for photography purposes, or perhaps more accurately, look for the Instagram model in a ballgown.